 5. The strategy section

-When writing the strategy section of a business plan for your edible seaweeds farm, it is essential to include information about your competitive edge, pricing strategy, sales & marketing plan, milestones, and risks and mitigants.
+When writing the strategy section of a business plan for your edible seaweed farm, it is essential to include information about your competitive edge, pricing strategy, sales & marketing plan, milestones, and risks and mitigants.

 The competitive edge subsection should explain what sets your company apart from its competitors.
 This part is especially key if you are writing the business plan of a startup, as you have to make a name for yourself in the marketplace against established players.